 - Q >> Operations >> Clear sCsharps (changes sstatus to undefined / quick reset)

-When using Clear sCsharps it's important to note this also removed modifiers and sharpening related to HOPS so its a HARD override.
+When using Clear sCsharps it's important to note this also removes modifiers and sharpening related to HOPS so its a HARD override.